 - Pour mixture into casserole dish and blend well.

-- Top with garnish.
+- Top with the reserved mushrooms and bell pepperss.
 Bake for about 30-40 minutes or until liquid has been absorbed.

 - Let stand 5 minutes before serving.